Delta station: Railway station

-The main railway station, located within the same complex, encompasses two platforms and is served by the suburban services the National Railway Company of Belgium (NMBS/SNCB)'s line 26 linking Vilvoorde with Halle via Etterbeek.
+Directly adjacent to the metro station, the railway station consists of two platforms served by the suburban commuter services of the National Railway Company of Belgium (NMBS/SNCB)'s line 26, linking Vilvoorde with Halle via Etterbeek.
 There is a direct link between the metro and railway tracks within the station, enabling transportation of metro rolling stock by way of the Belgian rail network.
+The railway platforms are directly accessible from the metro station.

 Train services

 The station is served by the following service(s):